Abdorrahman Boroumand Center

 Information regarding the life and death of Mr. Shapur (also spelled Chapur) Bakhtiar was taken from the Abdorrahman Boroumand Center for Human Rights (ABC) Interview with a friend of Sorush Katibeh in France (March 29, 2022) and Frank Garbely, director of Witness C documentary, 6 July 2023) , Radio Farda interview with Ladan Boroumand (August 7, 2011), 2010 interview of VOA television with France Bakhtiar Rafi’ii, United States District Court for the District of Columbia, Findings of Fact and Conclusions of Law in Rafi’ii vs. Islamic Republic of Iran (December 2, 2002), National Movement of the Iranian Resistance, a brochure published by NAMIR-UK (1985), ABC interview with source with knowledge of Mohammad Azadi (June 16 and August 24, 2022 and July 2, 2023), ABC interview with Ladan Boroumand, Warrant for the arrest of Mojtaba Mashhadi issued by the Appellate Court of Paris, Second Criminal Panel of the Court (February 11, 2000), Jomhuri Islami newspaper (September 18, 1991), “Extracts from the instruction relative to the double assassination of Chapour Bakhtiar and Sorouch Katibeh,” prepared by Judge Jean-Louis Bruguière, archived by Iran Human Rights Documentation Center, Verdict of Judge Henry H. Kennedy in Bakhtiar v.
 Islamic Republic of Iran, United States District Court of the District of Columbia (June 17, 2008), Confidential Biographic Data on Bakhtiar prepared by US State Department Economic Officer (November 10, 1952), Shapur Bakhtiar’s Memoirs: “Ma Fidelite,” Albin Michel (1982), and Islamic Revolution Documents Center (June 2, 2020).*

 Upon his return to Iran, in the period 1946-1948, he was hired in the newly formed Ministry of Labor and appointed to head the Labor Departments in the provinces of Isfahan and then Khuzestan, where he encouraged independent union activities and became popular among oil and textile industry workers (Confidential Biographic Data on Bakhtiar prepared by US State Department Economic Officer dated November 10, 1952).
 His efforts drew hostility from both the pro-Soviet Tudeh Party (influential among the oil industry workers) and the British Anglo- Iranian Oil Company, which ultimately led to his removal from Khuzestan.
-He was then personal advisor to the Under Secretary of Labor and served as the Director General of the Ministry of Labor during Mohammad Mosaddeq’s premiership, 1951-1953.
+He was then personal advisor to the Under Secretary of Labor and served as the Deputy Minister of Labor during Mohammad Mosaddeq’s premiership, 1951-1953.
 Thanks to his expertise on labor issues, Bakhtiar played a leading role in the approval of Workers’ Social Security Law and the creation of the Workers' Social Security Organization in 1952.

 Bakhtiar considered himself a social democrat and had a strong commitment to secular democracy, which he believed was possible if Iran’s constitution was respected and the King accepted the role of a constitutional monarch.
 His PhD thesis was on the relationship between church and state in antiquity.
 In 1949 he joined the social-democratic Iran Party, where he led the youth organization in the 1960s before being elected as the Party’s leader.
 The Iran Party was the strongest constituent of the pro-Mossadeq National Front coalition, which he worked to revive after it was banned in 1953.
 Following the overthrow of Mossadeq in 1953, Bakhtiar was arrested multiple times and spent close to six years in jail for his peaceful dissent and activities to revive the National Front.
 Bakhtiar was one of the three signatories of the June 12, 1977 open letter to the King, Mohammad Reza Shah Pahlavi, demanding the respect of Iranians' rights as recognized by the Constitution and the Universal Declaration of Human Rights.
 He opposed the decision of other pro-democracy figures during 1978 to align with the future Spiritual Leader of the Islamic Republic, Ayatollah Ruhollah Khomeini.
 Earlier, in 1963, Bakhtiar had also opposed the idea of the National Front supporting the Ayatollah’s protest movement against the King’s White Revolution, in particular because the protesters opposed the land reform and women’s right to vote (ABC research).